Hgoatly/Discover-Skane/testing.md

 - **Expected Result**: All 'Attribution' links will navigate to external sites, which open in new tabs.
 - **Actual Result**: All 'Attribution' links navigate to external sites, which open in new tabs.

+    Whilst screenshots of the 'Attribution' links are provided, the developer deemed it unnecessary to provide screenshots of the external sites open in new tabs, as the code is the same for the main map markers as it is for the smaller maps further up the page.
+Therefore, providing that the markers are visible on the map, the 'Attribution' link will work exactly as it does in all other instances.

     - Screenshot of the 'Disgusting Food Museum' infowindow with the 'Attribution' link clearly displayed.

     <div align="center">